pyeventsourcing/eventsourcing/docs/topics/notifications.rst

 ~~~~~~~~

 This is a long section, and can be skipped if you aren't currently
-required to scale beyond the limits of a database table that has
+trying to scale beyond the limits of a database table that has
 indexed record IDs.

 To support ultra-high capacity requirements, the application sequence must